 The Academic Advisement Center is the College's main resource center for academic advisement.
 It is the primary academic advisement provider for liberal arts and undecided students, either currently attending or returning to the College.
 The Center is staffed by a core of trained professional advisors and teaching faculty who serve on a rotating basis.
-Current and returning students in non-liberal arts areas should contact advisors in their majors.; The Center is also the primary advisement resource for all current and returning evening students except those in the "specialized programs" listed immediately below.
+Current and returning students in non-liberal arts areas should contact advisors in their majors.
+The Center is also the primary advisement resource for all current and returning students except those in the "specialized programs" listed immediately below.

-Music, Art, Allied Health Sciences, Nursing, Office Technology, Mortuary Science, Math and Computer Sciences and Engineering Sciences
+Administrative Business Technology, Allied Health Sciences, Art, Engineering Sciences, Math and Computer Sciences, Mortuary Science, Music and Nursing.

-The Academic Advisement Center is located south of the Quadrangle in Building "U" in the one-story annex behind the red brick College Union Building,
+The Academic Advisement Center is located south of the Quadrangle in Building "U" in the one-story annex behind the red brick College Union Building.